mortar-works/mortar-website/src/site/use-cases/hoopd.md

 ![Hoop'd logo]({{ '/static/images/use-cases/Hoopd_logo_banner3.png' | url }})

-Whether for individual businesses or for large-scale partnerships Hoop'd delivers more tailored environments for sharing information and creating more accessible and equitable methods of communication.
+Whether for individual businesses or for large-scale partnerships Hoop'd delivers more tailored environments for sharing information and tools for creating more accessible and equitable methods of communication.

-Hoop'd this by:
+Hoop'd is an information and engagement platform and does this by:

 - Organising information and automating the creation of accessible content
 - Providing environments for safely and securely sharing information